Install Memgraph on Debian

 Downloaded the latest Memgraph Debian Package from the Memgraph Download Hub (opens in a new tab).

 You can also use direct download links to get the latest Memgraph packages.

 After downloading Memgraph as a Debian package, install it by running the following:

 In order to perform some actions on your operating system like installing new software, you may need superuser privileges (commonly called root).

-To install missing dependencies and finish the installation of the Memgraph package, just issue the following command:
+These errors indicate that you don’t have all of the necessary dependencies installed.
+To install the missing dependencies and finish the installation, issue the following command:

 sudo apt-get install -f

 Verify that Memgraph is running

 To verify that Memgraph is running, run the following: